IBM/watson-assistant-slots-intro/README.md

 $ npm start
 ```

+The application will be available in your browser at http://localhost:3000

 # Assistant Slots Discussion

 The power of Slots is in how it reduces the number of nodes required to implement logic in your Watson Assistant Dialog.
 Here's a partial conversation Dialog using the old method: